 PyAvrOCD

-In addition to being platform agnostic, PyAvrOCD offers some enhancements over its "competitors", particularly in terms of flash wear and single-stepping.
+In addition to being cross-platform, PyAvrOCD offers some enhancements over its "competitors", particularly in terms of flash wear and single-stepping.

 After installing the package, the following steps are necessary for successful debugging: